Liu-group/liu-group.github.io/_posts/2021-9-15-math-books.md

 ### Learning objectives
 * Learn about a few math books/courses that may be useful for theo/comp chem graduate students.
+* Let's talk about the fear of missiong out (FOMO) on math courses.

 <span style="color:red">**Disclaimer**</span> Different subfields of theoretical/computational chemistry may need very different math tools.
 I will humbly recommend a few math books/courses I find useful for  **quantum chemistry** method development.